januverma/transformers-stuff/README.md

 # transformers-stuff
-Codes, scripts, and notebooks on various aspects of transformer models.
+This repository contains codes, scripts, and notebooks on various aspects of transformer models.
+Implementation uses PyTorch.
 - `gpt.py` contains the implementation of GPT-like language model.
+Check `main.py` on how to run the model on an input tensor.
-- To run `python main.py`
+-